 Patients of Health Care Providers and beneficiaries of Health Plans at the University:

-- must receive a Notice of Privacy Practices in a form and manner approved by the Health Information Privacy and Compliance Office;
+- must receive a Notice of Privacy Practices in a form and manner approved by HIPCO and in a format that is accessible by the patient;

 - must be permitted access to their records upon request;